 Renting a Car

 Your scenic drive from LA to Santa Barbara will take you through Malibu and alongside pretty beaches on the Pacific Ocean.
 We recommend renting a convertible.
-What better way to enjoy the California 1 than driving with the top down?!You can easily compare rental company prices on Kayak.
+What better way to enjoy the California 1 than driving with the top down?!You can easily compare rental company prices with Rentalcars.com.
 Or if you want to drive something really special, consider renting a super car or classic car on Turo, the car rental equivalent of Airbnb.

 That time our car rental caught on fire on the highway...